Skip to main content

 Welcome, first year students!
 Interested in Statistics and/or Data Science?
 Read on!

-The department’s faculty have research interests which include the application of statistical methods in education, social policy, forensics, law, sports, finance, medicine, genetic research, pharmaceutical research, machine learning, and data management.
+The department’s faculty have research interests which include the application of statistical and data science methods in education, social policy, forensics, law, sports, finance, medicine, genetic research, pharmaceutical research, machine learning, and data management.

 AP or IB Exam Credit

-Please see https://www.weinberg.northwestern.edu/undergraduate/first-year-transfer/first-year/placement-and-credit/ap-and-ib-exams/ for information on AP or IB credit.
+Please see the AP and IB Exam Credit webpage for information on AP or IB credit.

 Good Classes for First Year Students